Henry F. Barker House

 The Henry F. Barker House is a historic house at 103 Greenleaf Street in Quincy, Massachusetts.
 The 2 1/2-story wood-frame house was built in 1871 for Henry F. Barker, owner of some of Quincy's largest granite quarries.
 It is one of the best-preserved Italianate houses on Greenleaf Street, which is lined with fashionable 19th-century houses.
-The L-shaped house has paired brackets and dentil moulding in the eaves, projecting polygonal window bays with similar features, and a decorated porch in the crook of the L.

-The house was listed on the National Register of Historic Places in 1989.
+The L-shaped house has paired brackets and dentil moulding in the eaves, projecting polygonal window bays with similar features, and a decorated porch in the crook of the L. The house was listed on the National Register of Historic Places in 1989.

+Henry F. Barker

+Henry Francis Barker was a state legislator in Massachusetts.

+He was born and raised in New England.
+He was part of the "First Norfolk District".

+His home at 103 Greenleaf Street in Quincy, Massachusetts is extant.

+He represented the First Norfolk District.
+He died in 1878.